brotatotes/bht-automation/bht gen 3/Matthew/Chapter 27/Matthew 27 42 bht.md

 ### John Calvin:
-1. "Let us, on the contrary, that our faith may firmly rely on Christ, seek a foundation in his cross."
+1. "By so doing, they declare that they have no good-will to the King whom the Lord had promised to give."
-2. "For the Jews, in consequence of having imagined to themselves a King who had been suggested to them by their own senses, rejected Christ crucified, because they reckoned it absurd to believe in him; while we regard it as the best and highest reason for believing, that he voluntarily subjected himself on our account to the ignominy of the cross."
+2. "Let us, on the contrary, that our faith may firmly rely on Christ, seek a foundation in his cross."
-3. "And it is too customary with all wicked men to estimate the power of God by present appearances, so that whatever he does not accomplish they think that he cannot accomplish, and so they accuse him of weakness, whenever he does not comply with their wicked desire."
+3. "But let us believe that Christ, though he might easily have done it, did not immediately deliver himself from death, but it was because he did not wish to deliver himself."

 ### Philip Schaff:
 1. "He saved others.
 This may be ironical, or it is a recognition of His miracles of mercy, to taunt Him with a supposed loss of power just when He needed it most for Himself.
 His very mercy is used in mockery."
 2. "He is the king of Israel, etc. Ironical, with a mocking suggestion of still being open to the proof of His Messiahship."
 3. "And we will believe on him.
-Unless there was an atoning purpose in Christ’s death, it will always seem strange that He did not offer some such miraculous proof of His power.
-The soldiers repeated this reproach, but of course without this last clause (see Luke 23:36-37)."
+Unless there was an atoning purpose in Christ’s death, it will always seem strange that He did not offer some such miraculous proof of His power."

 ### Archibald T. Robertson:
-1. "He saved others; himself he cannot save.
-The sarcasm is true, though they do not know its full significance."
+1. "If he had saved himself now, he could not have saved any one."
-2. "If he had saved himself now, he could not have saved any one."
+2. "The paradox is precisely the philosophy of life proclaimed by Jesus himself."
 3. "Christ will not give new proofs to the blind in heart."

 ### John Gill: